 Coexistence of Teams and Skype for Business

 In addition to collaboration capabilities, Teams delivers chat, calling, and meeting capabilities.
-Depending on how you choose to deploy Teams, these capabilities might overlap with the capabilities delivered by Skype for Business for a given user.
+Depending on how you choose to deploy Teams, these capabilities will overlap with the capabilities delivered by Skype for Business for a given user.
 The default mode is to run Teams alongside Skype for Business; however, a user can be assigned one of several coexistence modes that were designed to ensure that these capabilities don’t overlap for that user.

 By default, users can run Teams alongside Skype for Business as two separate solutions that deliver similar and overlapping capabilities such as chat, calling, and meetings.
 Teams users also can take advantage of collaboration capabilities such as teams and channels, access to files in Office 365, and applications.

 In this coexistence mode, called Islands, each of the client applications operates as a separate island.
 Skype for Business talks to Skype for Business, and Teams talks to Teams.
 Users run both clients and can communicate natively in the client from which the communication was initiated.
 As such, there’s no need for interoperability in Islands mode.